EnviroDIY/LearnEnviroDIY/_episodes/04-GetPlatformIO.md

 **PlatformIO Home.** This is where you will manage software updates for PlatformIO and other libraries that PlatformIO sees you using.
 You will know when updates are needed because they will be marked with bright badges.
 You also create a PlatformIO account here, which you need if you use some of the development capabilities (not necessary as you get started).

 **Projects.** All of your Arduino work will be stored as projects.
 Once you add a project in PlatformIO, you will have more menu items across the bottom bar of the VSCode window.
+You may have work open from multiple projects at a time.

 **Inspect.** Details about each of your projects will be here, including memory usage and debugging information.